Universal higher-order bulk-boundary correspondence of triple nodal points: Triple points in spinful band structures

 By performing an analysis (not appended) similar to the one detailed in \cref{App:Qjump} and \cref{App:noPjump} for the spinless case, we derive the bulk-hinge correspondence for spinful TPPs in triangular geometry.
 Independent of the HSL on which the TPP lies and regardless of the WP of the rotation center, the hinge-charge jump is universally found to be

 and the jump of the bulk-polarization

 We observe that even in spinful systems, all TPPs carry fractional hinge-charge jump.

-The derived results directly apply to TPPs reported in \ce{WC}-type crystalline materials reported by Ref.~\cite{Zhu:2016}.
+The derived results directly apply to TPPs reported in \ce{WC}-type crystalline materials reported by Ref.~\onlinecite{Zhu:2016}.
 In particular, \ce{TaN} exhibits a type-$(\mathsf{A},\mathsf{A})$ TPP characterized by a hinge-charge jump $\tfrac{e}{3}$ along the $\Gamma A$ line.
-Furthermore, this material is very close to the ideal semimetallic TPP case, with only small additional Fermi pockets around the $K$-point and $A$-point of the Brillouin zone.
-Therefore, single crystals of \ce{TaN} and of the related compounds might provide a fertile ground to test the predicted higher-order bulk-boundary correspondence of triple-point topological metals in experiment.
+Furthermore, this material is very close to the ideal semimetallic TPP case, with only small additional Fermi pockets around the $K$-point and $A$-point of the BZ.
+We have considered extracting the predicted hinge-charge jump for \ce{TaN} from first-principles calculations (as we have done for \ce{Sc3AlC} under strain), however the absence of a surface gap has prevented us from doing so.
+In the future, a systematic check of the materials that host TPPs for open surface gaps could lead to a better material candidate.